Jainism in Tamil Nadu: Decline of Jainism

 Royal patronage has been a key factor in the growth as well as the decline of Jainism.
 The Pallava king Mahendravarman I (600–630 CE) converted from Jainism to Shaivism under the influence of Appar.
 His work Mattavilasa Prahasana ridicules certain Shaiva sects and the Buddhists and also expresses contempt towards Jain ascetics.
 Sambandar converted the contemporary Pandya king to Shaivism.
 During the 11th century, Basava, a minister to the Jain king Bijjala II, succeeded in converting numerous Jains to the Lingayat Shaivite sect.
 The Lingayats destroyed various temples belonging to Jains and adapted them to their use.
 The Hoysala king Vishnuvardhana (c.
 1108–1152 CE) became a follower of the Vaishnava sect under the influence of saint Ramanuja, after which Vaishnavism grew rapidly.

 Art

 Influence on Tamil literature

 Parts of the Sangam literature in Tamil are attributed to Jain authors.

-The authenticity and interpolations are controversial because the Sangam literature presents Hindu ideas.
-Some scholars state that the Jain portions of the Sangam literature were added about or after the 8th-century CE, and it is not the ancient layer.
+Parts of the Sangam literature in Tamil are attributed to Jains.
 Tamil Jain texts such as the Cīvaka Cintāmaṇi and Nālaṭiyār are credited to Digambara Jain authors.
 These texts have seen interpolations and revisions.
-For example, it is generally accepted now that the Jain nun Kanti inserted a 445 verse poem into Cīvaka Cintāmaṇi in the 12th-century.
-The Tamil Jain literature, states Dundas, has been "lovingly studied and commented upon for centuries by Hindus as well as Jains".
+For example, it is generally accepted now that the Jain nun Kanti inserted a 445-verse poem into Cīvaka Cintāmaṇi in the 12th century.
+The Tamil Jain literature, according to Dundas, has been "lovingly studied and commented upon for centuries by Hindus as well as Jains".
 The themes of two of the Tamil epics, including the Silapadikkaram, have an embedded influence of Jainism.

+Some scholars believe that the author of the oldest extant work of literature in Tamil (3rd century BCE), Tolkāppiyam, was a Jain.

+S. Vaiyapuri Pillai suggests that Tolkappiyar was a Jain scholar well-versed in the Aintiram grammatical system and posits a later date, placing him in southern Kerala around the 5th century CE.
+Notably, Tolkappiyam incorporates several Sanskrit and Prakrit loanwords, reflecting its historical and linguistic context.

+A number of Tamil-Brahmi inscriptions have been found in Tamil Nadu that date from the 3nd century BCE.
+They are regarded to be associated with Jain monks and lay devotees.

+Naṉṉūl (Tamil: நன்னூல்) is a work on Tamil grammar written by a Tamil Jain ascetic Pavananthi Munivar around 13th century CE.
+It is the most significant work on Tamil grammar after Tolkāppiyam.

+Some scholars consider the Tirukkural by Valluvar to be the work by a Jain.
+It emphatically supports moral vegetarianism (Chapter 26) and states that giving up animal sacrifice is worth more than a thousand offerings in fire (verse 259).